joule7/HotelMonta-a/README.md

-## A example of Responsive Web Design with Media Queries Media Queries
+## A example of Responsive Web Design with Media Queries
 GitHubPages -> https://joule7.github.io/MountainHotel/